ArtHitParade

 From 1993 to 1996 Sue is featured in four paintings.
 She is alone in the last three images, huddled on a sofa and then in an armchair to endure without tiring the repetitive sitting sessions which occupy every Saturday and Sunday and sometimes more for several months in a row.

 Freud used Sue's professional occupation as a nickname.
-Benefits Supervisor resting, oil on canvas 151 x 161 cm painted in 1994, was sold for $ 56M including premium by Christie's on May 13, 2015.
+Benefits Supervisor resting, oil on canvas 151 x 161 cm painted in 1994, was sold for $ 56M by Christie's on May 13, 2015.
 The folded legs accentuate the swellings of the body.
 The head tilted back does not matter.

-Benefits Supervisor sleeping, oil on canvas 151 x 219 cm painted in 1995, was sold for $ 33.6M including premium by Christie's on May 13, 2008, lot 37.
+Benefits Supervisor sleeping, oil on canvas 151 x 219 cm painted in 1995, was sold for $ 33.6M by Christie's on May 13, 2008, lot 37.
 The body is reclining on the sofa with an acceptable head position on a cushion, probably at the request of the model, bringing a better impression of quiet intimacy.
 Please watch Christie's interview with Sue Tilley beside this painting before the sale.

 Leigh Bowery had died of AIDS in December 1994.
 Sue Tilley will publish a biography of him in 1997.